Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">2/7/2025</td>
+<td align="center">2/8/2025</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GG1UX5DE2/i-may-be-the-executioner-but-ill-be-fired-if-people-find-out-so-ill-have-to-use-force">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G14UVJXWX/alone">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Jade has found out that Alina is the Executioner and hounds her to join Silver<br>Sword.
-Then a certain adventurer with a grudge sets a raid boss loose...</p>
+<p align="center">Shiro believes that an exorcist's duty is to destroy demons, while Yuri believes that an<br>exorcist's duty is to help people, and advocates for building friendly relationships with demons.
+Shiro,<br>irritated by Yuri's attitude, harshly confronts her.
+Time passes, and the two pass their Exorcist<br>Certification Exams.
+Shiro finally achieves his dream of leaving the Asylum and begins living alone<br>and indulging in his freedom.
+Yuri watches on in concern, but another mission puts the<br>two at odds once more...</p>
 </td>
 </tr>
 </table>